35th Infantry Regiment (United States): Desert Storm and post-Cold War

 The 35th Infantry units did not participate in Operation Desert Storm, due to the 25th Division being earmarked for Pacific contingencies, such as a renewal of hostilities in Korea.

 In 1995, the 25th Division underwent another reorganization and reduction as a part of the Army's downsizing, but most elements of the 35th Infantry were maintained.

 In early 2005, an airborne brigade was created at Fort Richardson, Alaska and added to the 25th.
-Today the "Tropic Lightning" Division is composed of the 1st and 2d Brigade Combat Teams (based in Fort Wainwright, Alaska and Schofield Barracks, Hawaii, respectively), the 3d Brigade Combat Team (Schofield Barracks) and The 4th Brigade Combat Team (based at Fort Richardson, Alaska), in addition to the Combat Aviation Brigade.
-As a major ground reserve force for the U.S. Pacific Command, the "Tropic Lightning" Division routinely deploys from Schofield Barracks to participate in exercises in Japan, Korea, Thailand, the Philippines, Australia and the Big Island of Hawaii.
+Until mid-2022 the "Tropic Lightning" Division was composed of the 1st and 2nd Brigade Combat Teams (based in Fort Wainwright, Alaska and Schofield Barracks, Hawaii, respectively), the 3rd Brigade Combat Team (Schofield Barracks) and The 4th Brigade Combat Team (based at Fort Richardson, Alaska), in addition to the Combat Aviation Brigade.
+The re-activation of the 11th Airborne Division in June 2022 saw the 1st and 4th Brigade Combat Teams reallocated to the new Division, reducing the 25th Infantry Division down to two active Brigade Combat Teams.
+As a major ground reserve force for the U.S. Pacific Command, the "Tropic Lightning" Division routinely deploys from Schofield Barracks to participate in exercises in Japan, Korea, Thailand, Indonesia, the Philippines, Australia and the Big Island of Hawaii.

 Transformation and War on Terror

-The 35th Infantry and the 3d Brigade did not take part in the fighting in Afghanistan and Iraq from 2001 to 2003.
-The 3d Brigade, 25th Infantry Division began deploying in the divisional second stage to Afghanistan in March 2004.
+The 35th Infantry and the 3rd Brigade did not take part in the fighting in Afghanistan and Iraq from 2001 to 2003.
+The 3rd Brigade, 25th Infantry Division began deploying in the divisional second stage to Afghanistan in March 2004.
 The 25th Infantry Division redeployed to Schofield Barracks Hawaii in April 2005.
-One of the missions of the 3d Brigade was to track down insurgent Taliban and Al-Qaeda members in the mountainous terrain of Afghanistan.
+One of the missions of the 3rd Brigade was to track down insurgent Taliban and Al-Qaeda members in the mountainous terrain of Afghanistan.

-In 2005, the division's elements of the 35th Infantry, as part of the 3d Brigade, took part in the brigade's transformation into a Brigade Combat Team (BCT).
+In 2005, the division's elements of the 35th Infantry, as part of the 3rd Brigade, took part in the brigade's transformation into a Brigade Combat Team (BCT).
 The (Light) status was dropped from the 25th Division designation in January 2006.
 Also, the term "regiment," dropped at the onset of the Pentomic (battle group) era in the late 1950s, began to be used again for units such as the 35th.

-In March 2009, the 35th Infantry, as part of the 3d BCT, deployed to Iraq in support of Operation Iraqi Freedom.
+In March 2009, the 35th Infantry, as part of the 3rd BCT, deployed to Iraq in support of Operation Iraqi Freedom.

 In June–August 2009, the 25th Division was deployed in Operation Champion Sword.

 From March 2011–March 2012, the 35th Infantry Regiment was deployed to RC East, Afghanistan in support of Operation Enduring Freedom.